Holdem Manager requires PostgreSQL to be installed and running for Database queries.

 Please note that these services will be restarted when the computer reboots.
 In order to disable them permanently, right click on the service > click Properties > select Disabled (instead of Automatic or Manual) under Startup Type.
 Be aware though, that in this state F-Secure will not be able to adequately protect your computer.

 For a more long term solution, we recommend uninstalling F-Secure.
-Then instal a different anti-virus and firewall solution.
+Then install a different anti-virus and firewall solution.
 There are many great options available to you.

 Avast